alistaire47/passport/README.md

 Data
 ----

-The data underlying `countries` comes from a number of sources, including
+The data underlying `passport` comes from a number of sources, including

 -   [The Unicode Common Locale Data Repository (CLDR) Project](http://cldr.unicode.org/) supplies country names in many, many languages, from Afrikaans to Zulu.
 Even better, [CLRDR aspires to use the most customary name](http://cldr.unicode.org/translation/country-names) instead of formal or official ones, e.g. "Switzerland" instead of "Swiss Confederation".
 See included LICENSE for terms of use.
 -   [The CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/index.html) supplies a standardized set of names and codes.
 -   [The National Geospatial-Intelligence Agency (NGA)](http://geonames.nga.mil/gns/html/countrycodes.html) is the organization responsible for standardizing US government use of country codes.
 It inherited the now-deprecated FIPS 10-4 from NIST, which it turned into the GEC, which is now also deprecated in favor of GENC, a US government profile of ISO 3166.
--   Yes, [Wikipedia](https://en.wikipedia.org/wiki/Category:Lists_of_country_codes) offers a rich set of country codes, if aggregated into a useful format.
+-   [Wikipedia](https://en.wikipedia.org/wiki/Category:Lists_of_country_codes) offers a rich set of country codes, some of which are aggregated here.
 -   [Open Knowledge International's Frictionless Data](http://data.okfn.org/data/core/country-codes) supplies a set of codes collated from a number of sources.
 -   The regex powering `parse_country()` are from [`countrycode`](https://github.com/vincentarelbundock/countrycode).
-If you would like to improve both packages, please contribute there!
+If you would like to improve both packages, please contribute regex there!

 License
 -------

-`countries` is licenced as open-source software under [GPL-3](https://www.gnu.org/licenses/gpl.html).
+`passport` is licenced as open-source software under [GPL-3](https://www.gnu.org/licenses/gpl.html).